Here’s what we know:

 UC Berkeley announced Wednesday an extension of the cancellation or postponement of all campus-sponsored events through June and July.

-The extension will apply to both departmental and administrative events that were to be held on campus property.
+The extension applies to both departmental and administrative events that were to be held on campus property.
 The extension does not apply to private events taking place in campus facilities, events put on by Registered Student Organizations and events produced by campus groups that are held off campus.

 Update May 20, 3:56 p.m.